magnars/datoms-differ/README.md

 *What's it for then?*

-One use case might be keeping clients in sync with a backend.
+One use case is keeping clients in sync with a backend.
 The client is initialized with a datascript db when connecting, and is fed updates in the form of tx-data when the backend changes.

+Or you might just be looking to diff complex structures of data with a convenient RDF-style output.

 *So what does this do again?*